wentasah/boardproxy/README.md

     boardproxy /run/my_boards

-If a board is available, the daemon runs the corresponding `command` with its stdin/out/err connected stdin/out/err of the client.
+If a board is available, the daemon runs the corresponding `command` with its stdin/out/err connected to stdin/out/err of the client.
 The commands above allow the user to interact with the board serial line via the [sterm](https://github.com/wentasah/sterm) program.